awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-firewall-and-port-mappings-in-amazon-lightsail.md

 ## Understanding Lightsail firewalls<a name="understanding-firewalls"></a>

-All internet traffic into and out of your Lightsail instance passes through its firewall\.
-A Lightsail firewall controls the internet traffic that is allowed to flow into your instance\.
-However, it does not control the traffic that flows out of it—the firewall allows all outbound traffic\.
+Each Lightsail instance has two firewalls; one for IPv4 addresses and another for IPv6 addresses\.
+All internet traffic into and out of your Lightsail instance passes through its firewalls\.
+An instance's firewalls control the internet traffic that is allowed to flow into your instance\.
+However, they don't control the traffic that flows out of it—the firewalls allow all outbound traffic\.
+Edit your instance's firewalls, at any time, by adding and deleting rules to allow or restrict incoming traffic\.
+Note that both firewalls are independent of each other; you must configure firewall rules separately for IPv4 and IPv6\.

 Firewall rules are always permissive; you can't create rules that deny access\.
-You add rules to your firewall to allow traffic to reach your instance\.
-When you add a rule to your firewall, you specify the protocol to use, the port to open, and the IP addresses that are allowed to connect to your instance, as shown in the following example\.
+You add rules to your instance's firewalls to allow traffic to reach your instance\.
+When you add a rule to your instance's firewall, you specify the protocol to use, the port to open, and the IPv4 and IPv6 addresses that are allowed to connect to your instance, as shown in the following example \(for IPv4\)\.
 You can also specify an application layer protocol type, which is a preset that specifies the protocol and port range for you based on the service that you plan to use on your instance\.

-![\[Plugins menu on the WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/a825044edce3b3cf14c8cdbea7367d2e/images/firewall-rule-example.png)
+![\[IPv4 firewall in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/a7664053563006144d6133a21b463972/images/firewall-rule-example.png)

 Firewall rules, and their configurable parameters are explained in the next few sections of this guide\.